GuidoCarda/profile-galery/README.md

 Once the development server is running, you can navigate to `http://localhost:3000` to view the profile gallery page.
 The page will display the user's profile image, full name and location, posts, followers and following numbers, and a photo gallery.

-You can click on a photo in the gallery to view a larger version of the photo.
-You can also use the search bar to search for specific photos by keyword.

 ## Contributing

 If you would like to contribute to this project, feel free to submit a pull request.
 Please make sure to follow the project's code style and guidelines.